-Counsellors from schools across Singapore share tips on how to talk to kids about scary news in a reassuring and age-appropriate manner
+Does your child have questions about the disasters in Morocco and Libya?
+Counsellors share tips on how to talk to kids about scary news in a reassuring and age-appropriate manner

 “Children take their emotional cues from the significant adults in their lives, so try to avoid appearing anxious or frightened.
 Reinforce that your child and your family are safe.
-Point out factors that help ensure their immediate safety such as the temperature checks schools do in the morning to ensure everyone stays healthy.
+Point out factors that help ensure their immediate safety such as the fact that wildfires rarely happen in Singapore so they themselves are safe.

 “We believe that children are capable, confident communicators who can handle very complex problems that face humanity.
 We should not protect them from information and talk to them as if they are not as intelligent as adults,” says Tina-Stephenson-Chin, Director of Pedagogy at EtonHouse, which takes a child-centered, Reggio-Emilia approach.